 We have a house in California but are not making money on it since my parents live there.
 We subsidize the mortgage, homeowner insurance, and property tax.
 Since the house is less than three years old, we didn’t budget anything for maintenance.
 Any tax implications are addressed by the gift tax exclusion.

 Property values have gone up in my hometown.
 The housing market is hot, which eerily reminds me of the period right before the housing bubble burst in 2008.
-My hometown had the highest rate of foreclosures and had to file for bankruptcy.
 Due to the increased property value, taxes will likely increase in 2018.